FOSSLA/fossla-website/README.md

 ## Deployment

 Astro outputs a static `dist/` folder, so you can deploy via Netlify, Vercel, Cloudflare Pages, GitHub Pages, or any static host.
 Remember to run `npm run build` in CI/CD and publish the generated directory.

+## Contributing to the Blog

+We encourage community members to contribute blog posts!
+To add your own article:

+1. See the `src/content/blog/README.md` file for detailed instructions and a post template.
+2. Add your Markdown or text file to `src/content/blog/`.
+3. Open a pull request with your changes.

+Blog posts can cover open source, technology, community events, tutorials, or anything relevant to FOSS and Ladakh.
+Please review our [Code of Conduct](/about#conduct) before submitting.